-In the event that a GA opening is created due to a student's departure, the hiring department may replace the GA at any time during the semester.
+In the event that a GA opening is created due to a student's departure, the hiring department may request to replace the GA.
+Approval from the Vice Provost of the Graduate School is required.
 The replacement GA will receive a pro-rated stipend and tuition waiver.
-Student Employment and Financial Aid will calculate the amount.
+Student Employment and Financial Aid will calculate the amount that is to be pro-rated

-5.18 HOURLY STUDENT WORKERS
+5.17 HOURLY STUDENT WORKERS